derek-watson/jsUri/README.md

     new Uri('?cat=1&cat=2&cat=3').getQueryParamValue('cat')             // 1

-Returns all query param values the key
+Returns all query param values for the given key

     new Uri('?cat=1&cat=2&cat=3').getQueryParamValues('cat')            // [1, 2, 3]

+### Getting all query param keys and values

+Internally, query key/value pairs are stored as a series of two-value arrays in the Query object

+    new Uri('?a=b&c=d').query().params                          // [ ['a', 'b'], ['c', 'd']]

 ### Adding query param values